-As part of the curriculum at the centres, our pre-schoolers regularly take trips out into the community - in most instances, at least once a week.
+As part of the curriculum at the centre, our pre-schoolers regularly take trips out into the community.
 They visit local libraries, parks, shops or businesses and other events of interest in the vicinity of the centres.

-Centres choose excursions based on their children's interests and the community within which they are located.
-Our Titahi Bay centre is known to run thrice-weekly nature walks that are extremely popular and representative of their "close to nature" belief.
-All excursions are supervised and conducted under regulatory requirements.
+Centres choose excursions based on children's interests and the community within which they are located.
+All excursions are supervised and follow regulatory requirements.
 Parent helpers are always welcome.
 We believe these excursions are an opportunity for children to explore the rich resources in the community and apply or use the information they learn at the centre.

-Each of our centres tries to organise a trip outside the centre at least once a quarter, if not more.
-Trips are open to all children in the centre over 2 years, and are another great way to enhance their learning in a fun, handson way.
-We visit zoos, aquariums, parks and playgrounds, museums, entertainment areas, fire stations, police stations, special events and similar activities of interest.
-Children are encouraged to participate in the planning of the trip, increasing their excitement and encouraging learning.
+Excursions are open to all children in the centre over 2 years, and are another great way to enhance learning in a fun way.
+Children are encouraged to participate in the planning of the trip, increasing their excitement and promoting learning.